kingwersen/dynamic-serde-cpp/README.md

 Serde<B<A<int>>>::serialize(serializer, B<A<int>>{ { 5 } });  // OK
 ```

-There are other frustrating problems too around include ordering.
+There are other frustrating problems that revolve around include ordering and are unique to this library-based implementation:
 ```c++
 // Must include stdvector.hpp first or from_string() throws a linker error.
 #include "kingw/serde/templates/stdvector.hpp"
 #include "kingw/serde_json.hpp"
 serde_json::from_string(std::vector<int>{ 1, 2, 3 });
 ```

+The apparent solution is to use a header only implementation.
+Injae already has one here: [serdepp](https://github.com/injae/serdepp/tree/main).

 ## Basic Usage